 Summer Fun!!
 Four steps to teach your kids about taxing.
 Not relaxing.

 The title of this article may sound like a bit of a buzz-kill.
-While every other business in the country pushes "Summertime Savings" and other marketing ploys to keep you spending, spending, spending until Christmas season, we'd like to offer something practical that may actually help your kids learn financial responsibility and knowledge.
+While every other business in the country pushes "Summertime Savings" and other marketing ploys to keep you spending, spending, spending until Christmas season, we'd like to offer something practical that may actually help your kids learn financial responsibility.
 It's not exactly a box of sparklers, but you get the idea.

 Our tax system is complicated.
 It is difficult for most adults to understand.
 Now try explaining to your kids what a tax is, how to budget for it, or how to submit all the right paperwork to get a refund or pay in.
 Do you feel a headache coming on?